rlite/rlite/README.md

 1. The **policy** and **appmap** directives are not supported
 2. The name of **eth** instances does not need to be a valid VLAN id

+Note that the rlite demonstrator has some features that are not currently supported by the IRATI demonstrator.

 #### 5.1.1 Mini-tutorial